 Postgraduate taught (MSc) courses

 The degrees are full-time, and we have one intake a year in October.
-Applications have now CLOSED for October 2017 entry.
+Applications are now open for October 2018 entry!

 All courses, except for MSc Future Power Networks, are professionally accredited by the Institution of Engineering and Technology (IET).
 The first cohort of students graduated from MSc Future Power Networks in September 2016.
 The course will be considered for accreditation at our next accreditation visit in early 2018.
 We have every expectation that accreditation will be awarded.

 MSc ADIC and CSP